Austin Green

 Austin Chase Green (born March 26, 2001) is an American professional stock car racing driver.
-He last competed full-time in the SCCA Trans-Am TA2 Pro Am Series, driving the No. 89 Ford Mustang/Chevrolet Camaro for Peterson Racing Group, part-time in the NASCAR Xfinity Series, driving the No. 32 and No. 87 Chevrolet Camaro SS for Jordan Anderson Racing, part-time in the ARCA Menards Series, driving the No. 82 Chevrolet SS for Pinnacle Racing Group, and part-time in the ARCA Menards Series East, driving the No. 28 Chevrolet SS for Pinnacle Racing Group.
+He last competed part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 87 Chevrolet Camaro SS for Peterson Racing.

 Racing career

 Early career

 Green began racing go-karts at four years old, before transitioning to bandoleros when he was eight.
 He eventually moved into legends cars at age thirteen, winning numerous races, including the Legends Young Lions Winter Heat championship at Charlotte Motor Speedway.

 Trans-Am Series

 Green ran part-time in the SCCA Trans-Am TA2 Pro-Am Series from 2021 to 2022, driving for Team SLR and M1 Race Cars, earning a best finish of twelfth at Watkins Glen International in 2022.
 He ran full-time in the series in 2023, driving the No. 89 car for Peterson Racing Group.
-He earned four podiums, five top fives, and seven top tens, ending the season with a 5th-place points finish.
+He earned four podiums, five top-fives, and seven top-tens, ending the season with a fifth-place points finish.
 On January 9, 2024, he announced that he would return to Peterson Racing for the 2024 season, along with running a part-time Xfinity Series schedule for the team.